arsduo/elm-elixir-starter/README.md

 * Set a Phoenix secret key in `config/config.exs`
 * Set a Guardian secret key (for auth) in `config/config.exs`

 ## Known issues / to do

 There are a few things that would make this more useful:

 * There are a bunch of steps to customize the repo; the string replacement and file moving could probably be scripted.
 * Elixir compiles each time you execute a `docker-compose run` command,/elm even though the Dockerfile includes `mix compile`.
+* Circle CI runs on a different base image than Docker (for ease of setup).
 * It doesn't start up with any cute images or instructions.

-Overall, I'm not an expert on Docker setup, so there may well be better ways to accomplish some of what I've done -- if you see some, let me know!
+Overall, I'm not an expert on Elm, Elixir, or Docker, so there may well be better ways to accomplish some of what I've done -- if you see some, let me know!
+As mentioned above, feedback, issues, and pull requests are very welcome.

 ## Thanks

-Thanks to [Richard Whaling](https://github.com/rwhaling) for his invaluable help setting up Docker and for his pairing on an earlier Elm+Elixir project.
+Thanks to [Richard Whaling](https://github.com/rwhaling) for his invaluable help setting up Docker and for his pairing on an earlier Elm+Elixir project, to [Gursimran Singh](https://github.com/gnarmis) for his work at [eSpark Learning](http://esparklearning.com) on Elixir and Docker, and, of course, the amazing people who've built all the technologies in this repo.

 ## References